 Plantation shutters are known for their rigid, solid structure and tilted louvres.
 These allow homeowners to control the amount of light that enters the home.
 The louvres can be adjusted in different directions, or the actual shutter can swing open on a hinge (similar to a door).

 Blinds come in a variety of styles with different control systems, none of which are necessarily louvres.
-Vertical blinds, for example, run on a track and are made up of (you guessed it) vertical slats.
-Venetian blinds use horizontal slats that can be raised or tilted usually using a cord.
+Vertical options, for example, run on a track and are made up of (you guessed it) vertical slats.
+Venetians use horizontal slats that can be raised or tilted usually using a cord.

 Both window treatments are permanently affixed to your windows.
 But how they are installed is quite different.